 Superintendent Brady Forshey helps oversee both courses at Champions GC, where significant events were once a given.
-Besides the Ryder Cup and U.S. Open, each more than 50 years ago, the club also hosted multiple Tour Championships, including the one in which Tiger Woods prevailed in 1999.
-Yet after hosting the Tour Championship in 2003, Champions GC has hosted only one other notable event, that being the 2017 Women’s U.S. Mid-Amateur.
+Besides the Ryder Cup and U.S. Open, each more than 50 years ago, the club also hosted multiple Tour Championships, including the one where Tiger Woods prevailed in 1999.
+Yet after hosting the Tour Championship in 2003, Champions GC has hosted only one other notable event, that being the 2017 U.S. Women’s Mid-Amateur.

-Restoring the glory days there has been a goal for all involved and a sincere nod to Burke and his wife, Robin, runner-up in the 1997 U.S. Women’s Amateur.
+Restoring the glory days at Champions GC has been a goal for all involved and is a sincere nod to Burke and his wife, Robin, runner-up in the 1997 U.S. Women’s Amateur.